kengz/neo4jKB/README.md

 - just use the single pullgraph method to add all add get
 - finish other macro micro graph property methods
 - test and travis needs to setup neo4j too
-- prevent SQL injection in labels and other methods.
 - usage docs
 - write about special escape chars from query string too, like ':' in labels.
 - chronos method